aiven/terraform-provider-aiven/docs/resources/influxdb.md

 Optional:

-- `influxdb` (String) Allow clients to connect to influxdb from the public internet for service nodes that are in a project VPC or another type of private network
+- `influxdb` (Boolean) Allow clients to connect to influxdb from the public internet for service nodes that are in a project VPC or another type of private network.